 You can find more details about the different content registration options on the Crossref website here.

-As noted by Crossref’s head of metadata Patricia Feeney in a recent interview, the richer a journal’s metadata is, the more discoverable and index-friendly it will be.
+As explained by Crossref’s head of metadata Patricia Feeney in a recent interview, the richer a journal’s metadata is, the more discoverable and index-friendly it will be.
 Crossref now offers a tool called “Participation Reports“ (currently in beta) that member journals can use to check the quality of the machine-readable metadata associated with each of their Crossref DOIs.

 In addition to assigning DOIs at the article level, journals can choose to have a journal title-level and issue-level DOI as well, and can incorporate components of articles such as images and figures.
 Since researchers tend to search for individual articles online, rather than journals or issues, Tolwinska said having article DOIs remains key.